ZelGimi/industrialupgrade/docs/kubejs/index.md

 * Pure fluid recipes.
 * Mixed item + fluid recipes.

 Use tags for flexibility, specify fluid amounts in mB, and leverage `params` for custom machine behavior.
-Place your JSON files under the correct `data/industrialupgrade/recipes/<machine>/` path, and your new recipes will work seamlessly in IndustrialUpgrade.
+Place your JSON files under the correct (to 1.20.1) `data/recipes/<machine>/` path, (from 1.21.1) `data/recipe/<machine>/` path, and your new recipes will work seamlessly in IndustrialUpgrade.
 Happy crafting!